-When it comes to gay bar and club options in Los Angeles, there's lots to choose from (and not just in rainbow-dipped WeHo).
-To help you pick the best spots for dancing, boozing, flirting (and cruising) in Hollywood, Silver Lake and beyond, check out this list of gay bars and clubs in Los Angeles—there are even Pasadena, Venice and Valley options for those sick of the WeHo scene.
-Enjoy!
+When it comes to gay bar and club options in Los Angeles, there’s lots to choose from—and not just in rainbow-dipped WeHo.
+To help you pick the best spots for dancing, boozing, flirting and cruising in Hollywood, Silver Lake and beyond, check out this list of our favorite gay bars and clubs in L.A.—there are even Pasadena, Venice and Valley options, for those sick of the WeHo scene.
+Now get out there, tiger.

 Gay bar and club favorites in L.A.

 Akbar’s retro-style lounge has become Silver Lake’s ultimate gay alternative hipster hangout.
 As such, the crowd tends to be toward the younger side, drawing from L.A.’s burgeoning pockets of cool like Echo Park, Downtown and Elysian Fields.
-Drink and dance in the front room, or head to the back for comedy, queer history nights, open mics and more.
+Drink and dance in the front room, or head to the back for comedy, queer history nights, open mics, benefit parties and more.

-The Abbey is annually voted one of the world’s best gay bars, which explains the long lines on the weekends to get into this once-humble coffee house that now boasts four full bars and five times the amount of real estate it originally occupied.
+The Abbey is annually voted one of the world’s best gay bars, which explains the long lines on the weekends to get into this once-humble coffee house—which now boasts four full bars and five times the amount of real estate it originally occupied.
 The drinks at this West Hollywood stalwart are notoriously strong (albeit pricey) and the upscale, Gothic-meets-the-Mediterranean indoor/outdoor spaces, plentiful cabanas and hunky bartenders are all aesthetically satisfying.
-If there’s a downside to the Abbey it's actually the bar's success.
-Not so very long ago, it was the nucleus of gay life in West Hollywood, but as its popularity has grown, increasingly the crowd (particularly at night) seems to be made up of tourists.
+If there’s a downside to the Abbey it's actually the bar's success: Not so very long ago, it was the nucleus of gay life in West Hollywood, but as its popularity has grown, increasingly the crowd—particularly at night—seems to be made up of tourists.
 To its credit though, the Abbey banned bachelorette parties in early 2012, which helped to shore up its gay street cred among some of the faithful who felt it had overextended itself in its efforts to be hetero-friendly.

-If you prefer beer to cocktails and like your strippers hairy and in harnesses (or some form of leather), then the Eagle might top your list of favorite bars in L.A.
-Formerly known as the Gauntlet II, the Eagle has become the haunt of choice for a cross-section of L.A. leather daddies, bears and sexy alternative Silver Lake types, all of whom play well together in this dark, sweaty no-frills space that really packs in a crowd on the weekend.
-Popular monthly events include the bearish Cub Scout, produced by Chris Bowen and Victor Rodriguez, and Meat Rack on the 2nd and 4th Saturdays of the month (check the website for exact dates of these and other regular events).
+If you prefer beer to cocktails and like your strippers hairy and in harnesses—or some form of leather—then the Eagle might top your list of favorite bars in L.A.
+Formerly known as the Gauntlet II, the Eagle has become the haunt of choice for a cross-section of L.A. leather daddies, bears and sexy alternative Silver Lake types, all of whom play well together in this dark, sweaty, no-frills space that really packs in a crowd on the weekend.
+Popular monthly events include monthly Cruise Nights, and the biweekly Meat Rack on the second and Saturdays of the month (check the calendar for exact dates of these and other events).

 When Los Angeles seemed ready to give up on leather as one leather bar after another closed, Faultline kept its doors open and embraced the growing bear community.
 Today, the rawness of the crowd at Faultline couldn’t be more different from the trendily coiffed West Hollywood contingent.
 Ripe with the smell of pheromones and dried sweat rather than the latest Gucci scent, Faultline prides itself in carrying on the tradition of the "men's bar."
 So if bellies, beards and tattoos make the man for you, then program your GPS for Faultline.
 If not, steer clear because this is not a place for lookey-loos… that is, of course, unless you enjoy playing with the bears from time to time.

-The fun to be had at Fiesta Cantina is no secret.
-In fact, this festive bar is often packed to the gills with patrons taking advantage of one of WeHo’s best happy hour deals: 2 for 1 drinks from 4pm to 8pm and from 10:30pm to 12:30am.
-Fiesta Cantina offers a main floor and a rooftop deck for mingling, intermittent dancing, solid Mexican food options and walking bartenders that offer shot specials.
+The fun to be had at Fiesta Cantina is far from secret.
+In fact, this festive bar and Mexican restaurant is often packed to the gills with patrons taking advantage of one of WeHo’s best happy hour deals: two-for-one drinks from 4 to 8pm, and again during late-night.
+Fiesta Cantina offers a main floor and a rooftop deck for mingling, intermittent dancing, solid Mexican-food options and walking bartenders that offer shot specials.
 Just a stone’s throw from the Abbey and never dull, Fiesta Cantina is a popular spot for a reason—strong drinks for cheap, a lively crowd and an upbeat vibe from noon ‘til close.

 Micky’s is a West Hollywood institution.
 A few years ago it literally burned down, but it came back bigger, better and gayer than ever, as if it had never missed a beat.
-The cavernous club has two notable distinctions: Its various stages, boxes and showers are always filled with an abundance of scantily clad boys in every imaginable shape, size and proportion; and it's the only place on the entire Boulevard with a regular after-hours that goes until 4am on Saturdays.
-Like other local hot spots that have stood the test of time, Micky’s also has a loyal local fan base, which makes it a premiere spot to get better acquainted with the boys of WeHo.
+The cavernous club has two notable distinctions: tts various stages, boxes and showers are always filled with an abundance of scantily clad boys in every imaginable shape, size and proportion, and it's the only place on the entire boulevard with a regular after-hours that goes until 4am on Fridays and Saturdays.
+Like other local hot spots that've stood the test of time, Micky’s also has a loyal local fan base, which makes it a premiere spot to get better acquainted with the boys of WeHo.

 Mother Lode is another one of those West Hollywood staples that has withstood the test of time.
-In fact, this laid-back bar built around a pool table and stash of video games has been around so long that it has come full circle: from “it” spot to out of favor to “it” spot again.
-Thanks in no small measure to the fact that it counterbalances its more stylized neighbors with a low-key, dive bar atmosphere, Mother Lode is experiencing a bit of a renaissance at the moment.
-Elsewhere in Boystown, attitude and preening may best define the current posture of patrons, but not at Mother Lode.
-Here, the vibe, from the bartenders to the crowd, is casual and the only attitude allowed is "friendly."
+In fact, this laid-back bar built around a pool table and stash of video games has been around so long that it has come full circle: from “it” spot to out of favor, to “it” spot again—and got a semi-recent facelift, to keep things fresh.
+Thanks in no small measure to the fact that it counterbalances its more stylized neighbors with a low-key dive bar atmosphere, Mother Lode is experiencing a bit of a renaissance at the moment.
+Elsewhere in Boystown, attitude and preening may best define the current posture of patrons, but not at Mother Lode—here, the vibe, from the bartenders to the crowd, is casual and the only attitude allowed is "friendly."